 These shortcut gluten-free empanadas are easily made without having to make gluten-free empanada dough.
-Instead, I use Mikey’s grain-free cassava flour tortillas to create delicious empanadas without any fuss.
-This post is sponsored by Mikey’s and contains affiliate links.
+Instead, I use store-bought gluten-free tortillas to create delicious empanadas without any fuss.
+This post contains affiliate links.
 Please see my disclosures.

 I could only dream of eating a delicious hand-held empanada in the past.
 I would stare at those doughy empanadas at food fairs and at a popular restaurant in Denver called Maria Empanada.
 My kids would gobble them up, but I’d have none to enjoy myself.